 Escaping: To break free

-7. Plant Back toward 1:30 then perform a Left Front Crossover and Cover Out toward 1:30.
+9. Perform a Right Front Crossover and Cover Out toward 1:30.

 Though there are similarities between techniques named here the techniques taught in the different branches of the Kenpo family also have notable differences.